 Needless to say, the higher quality cameras, such as a 1080p, require a higher amount of bandwidth which can be an issue if you have an older set-up or are utilising the internet to transfer the video data.

-More remote areas or businesses with more external cameras may lean to lower quality cameras or decide on different features, such as high performing low light modes.
+More remote areas or larger premises with more external cameras may lean to lower quality cameras or decide on different features, such as high performing low light modes.

 One of the easiest ways to differentiate between these two types of HD CCTV cameras is the price point.
 Typically 1080p Full HD cameras will cost a premium as opposed to their 720p counterparts.